 - "Increasing customer retention rates by 5% increases profits by 25-95%."

 The customer aquisition vs. retention debate will run forever.
-How your company balances its resources should be educated by all the information you have available - not least the customer lifetime value of your customers.
+How your company balances its resources should be educated by all the information you have available.
+To most, this is a difficult task.
+It's a lot to think about, but once you look at the numbers it's often more clear.
+If you would like to deepen your understanding of this topic, we are happy to help.